home / writing

 ln -s /full/path/to/backup.sh ~/.local/bin/backup

 Notice I dropped the .sh extension in the symlink.
 Global commands shouldn’t look like scripts.
 Instead, they should look like built-in commands.
-When you type backup, nobody needs to know it’s actually a shell script living somewhere else.
+When I type backup, nobody needs to know it’s actually a shell script living somewhere else.

 # dev.sh - example project setup script